Donovan1905/Greenfra/README.md

-# Greenfra - Greening Your Infrastructure One Line at a Time 🌱
+# Greenfra - Greening your infrastructure one line at a time 🌱

 *Powered with Go* 🐹